Information for applicants from the EU

 Exceptions to international fee status

 EU nationals who are already resident in the UK and meet all other eligibility requirements will still be entitled to fees at the UK student rate and to the financial support options available to UK students.
-To demonstrate UK residency via the EU Settlement Scheme you must be resident in the UK by 31 December 2020 and apply for the scheme by 30 June 2021.
+This includes students who are registered as ‘settled’ or ‘pre-settled’ under the EU Settlement Scheme.

 Irish nationals living in the UK or the Republic of Ireland will be treated the same as UK students for fees and funding purposes, due to the UK-Ireland Common Travel Area agreement.